 Sandi is an Affiliate of the Australian Psychological Society and currently holds membership of the APS.

 Christopher Phoenix - Facilitator and Creator of The Educator Wellbeing Workshop

-Christopher is the Wellbeing specialist for Phoenix Support for Educators (PSFE), as well as the company’s Business Development Manager.
+Christopher is the Wellbeing specialist for Phoenix Support for Educators (PSFE).

 Christopher has a keen interest in health and wellbeing, and his passion for hypnotherapy and mindfulness turned professional after his appearance on Australia’s most popular national morning television show, Sunrise.
 Since then, Christopher has also featured as the Commonwealth Banks Australian of the Day, been interviewed on Australia’s most popular national radio station Triple M, has been the subject of numerous national and international newspaper articles.

 It is Christopher’s goal to increase wellbeing practices in the early education setting and is excited to be developing programs that do just that.

 Feel free to email Christopher ( [email protected] ) directly to see how his experience can aid you further